 Your Individual Rights

-You have the following rights with respect to your health information the Plan maintains.
+You have the following rights with respect to your PHI, as maintained by the Plan.
 These rights are subject to certain limitations, as discussed below.
 This section of the notice describes how you may exercise each individual right.
-See the table at the end of this notice for information on how to submit requests.